zaavaleta33/project-lawnmover-main/README.md

 The Alternating and Lawnmower algorithms, two widely used algorithms in computer science, are described in this readme.

 # Alternating Algorithm
 A sorting technique called the Alternating Algorithm sorts elements two at a time, beginning with the first two, then the second and third, and so on.
 Up till every component is sorted, the procedure is repeated.
-The "bubble sort" algorithm is another name for this method.

 The Alternating Algorithm is not very effective for huge datasets because of its O(n2) time complexity.